 (P-0113) (P-0201) University Hospital Tower.
 When the move to the west side of the Iowa River was finally completed in 1928, the SUI University Hospital with its beautiful Gothic tower became the foundation of the modern University of Iowa Hospitals & Clinics.
 City planners placed the tower on a straight line west of Old Capitol with the mindset that the tower, like its counterpart on the east side, would be the center of the SUI west campus.
 Today, the Hospital Tower has been dwarfed by other larger medical buildings, but from the west steps of Old Capitol it can still be clearly viewed.
 Click here to read more about SUI Hospitals.

 (P-0291) (P-0322) Iowa City High School #2 – 1903.
-Ten years later (1903) a new high school (above right & below) was built on the northeast corner of the same block, with the older building becoming the Grammar School (grades 6-8).
-A gymnasium (including a swimming pool) in the northwest corner of the block was built in 1911.
+One decade later (1903), a new high school (above right & below) was built on the northeast corner of the same block, with the two older buildings housing elementary and jr. high levels.
+A gymnasium – including a swimming pool – on the northwest corner of the Centre Market block was built in 1911.

 Iowa City High School #3.
 Originally dubbed “Opstad’s Folly,” City High was built at a cost of $398,000 to the Iowa City community combined with a $326,000 federal grant as part of the Public Works Projects started by President Franklin D. Roosevelt.
 City High was the first major building project to push the city boundaries to the east, built on farmland that had long been used as the site for the Johnson County Fair – see 1900 map below.